SSSD/sssd-test-framework/docs/marks.rst

         """

 * **title**: Simple test case description.
+* **description** (optional): Any information that is beneficial to understand the user scenario or any uniqueness pertaining to the test.
 * **setup**: All steps required to setup the environment before assertions (e.g. what users are created).
 * **steps**: Individual test or assertion steps.